Who doesn’t love books about lawsuits?!?

 Well, if you’re an American comic-book fan, specifically a fan of superhero comic books, then you know who Todd McFarlane is.
 The man rocketed to fame in the late 80’s when he was hired by Marvel Comics to draw The Hulk and then Spider-Man.
-It was his work on the later that became so popular that a few years later Marvel gave him how own new Spider-Man series that he could draw and write, despite having no previous writing experience.
-Nevertheless, his first issue of that new title sold over 2 and half million copies, cementing McFarlane’s status as a “superstar artist” whose name alone could help sell comics.
+It was his work on the later that became so popular that a few years later Marvel gave him his own new Spider-Man series that he could draw and write, despite having no previous writing experience.
+Nevertheless, his first issue of that new title sold over 2 and a half million copies, cementing McFarlane’s status as a “superstar artist” whose name alone could help sell comics.

 Then in the early 90’s McFarlane left Marvel, along with 6 of his fellow superstar artists, and formed Image Comics, where they and others could publish their own comics that they would own themselves and have complete creative control over.
 Todd’s initial contribution to this comics was his creation SPAWN.

 Launched in May 1992, the first issue of Spawn sold almost 2 million copies, remaining a record for an independent comic-book, and is still going today, soon to reach it’s 300th issue, which will tie it for the longest running independent comic-book series ever.
 So kudos to him.

 Todd has also launched a successful action figure toy company, which produces Spawn toys and many others, and has adapted Spawn into a successful animated series, video games, and a live-action movie, with a second film supposedly in development.
 All of this is even more impressive than it already sounds when you consider the various obstacles that have popped up in Todd’s path along the way, and that is what this book, by Daniel Best, goes into detail about.